abhijeetchopra/QuickGuides/Linux/CentOS/README.md

 grep "word1" <filename> | grep "word2" # to grep for 2 words existing on the same line

+# print lines in file 2 that do not exit in file1
+grep -Fxvf file1 file2

 # awk - extract/modify file/stream
 # --------------------------------------
 awk '{print $2}' simple_data.txt # prints 2nd column of space/tab separated values